About the project

 Our vision

 On Earth, we are depleting the Earth's natural resources every moment to power our civilization, resources that will be exhausted one day.
-Space-based solar power systems that harvest solar energy and bring it back to Earth have the potential to transform the world by providing a source of near-unlimited energy to power the world for thousands, if not tens of thousands of years.
+Space-based solar power systems offer a solution: harvesting near-unlimited solar energy from space, where there is perpetual sunlight, and beaming it back to Earth.
+This technology has the potential to transform the world: providing a secure, reliable source of energy that can power the world for thousands, if not tens of thousands of years.
+But to date, these designs are typically proprietary and commercial in nature, which could easily be exploited financially or politically, worsening power scarcity and inequality around the world.

 Project Elara works on developing a 100% open-source space-based solar power system that can capture and transmit energy from the Sun in space.
-We work on our technology to benefit the world: improving access to power and internet to remote and underdeveloped regions, reducing dependence on unsustainable energy sources, and providing off-grid power to emergency, humanitarian, and rescue operations.
+We work on our technology exclusively to benefit the world: improving access to power and internet to remote and underdeveloped regions; reducing dependence on unsustainable energy sources; and providing off-grid power to save lives in warzones, regions affected by natural disasters, and rescue operations.

 Our commitment

-We are a not-for-profit organization, and we are committed to making affordable technologies that are publicly-accessible (including all source code + hardware), auditable, and dedicated to our future generations.
-We release the majority of our work to the public domain to make sure it can never be copyrighted or patented.
+We are a not-for-profit organization, and we are committed to making all our research and technology public (including all source code + hardware), auditable, and long-lasting enough to provide for countless generations to come.
+We release the majority of our work to the public domain to make sure it can never be copyrighted or patented, and will always belong solely to the public at large.

-Rather than competing with other technologies, we want to be part of a sustainable energy grid.
-We believe that space-based solar power, in association a diversity of renewable power sources like hydropower, nuclear, closed-cycle bioenergy (among others) creates a resilient energy future.
+Rather than competing with other technologies, we want to be part of a sustainable energy grid built to serve all people.
+We believe that space-based solar power, in association with a diversity of renewable power sources like hydropower, nuclear fusion, bioenergy, and wind power creates a resilient energy future, by preventing over-reliance on any one energy source.

-We are not (yet) near building a functioning space power system, but we are passionate about this technology and want to be part of making it possible.
-We hope to be good stewards of our work, so that if it becomes realized, it would be a gift to our future generations.
+We are taking slow, incremental steps towards building a functioning space power system.
+We know it will be a long and difficult journey, but we are passionate about this technology and want to be part of making it possible.
+We hope to be good stewards of our work, so that if it becomes realized, it would be a gift to our future generations, and a lasting symbol of hope & peace.

 1. This is a constructed word, more on this in the Project's about page.
 Back ↩